Angel-in-us

-Angel-in-us Coffee is a coffeehouse chain based in South Korea and owned by the Lotte group.
+ANGELINUS, formerly known as Angel-in-us Coffee, is a coffeehouse chain based in South Korea and owned by the Lotte group.

 Expansion

-Angel-in-us coffee, which is operated by Lotte, is steadily expanding its market share in Asia.
+ANGELINUS coffee, which is operated by Lotte, is steadily expanding its market share in Asia.
 It expanded to China in 2008 and to Indonesia in November 2011, and currently runs nine shops in China, four in Vietnam, three in Indonesia, and two in Kazakhstan.

 As of 2017, the chain has over 800 retail stores in South Korea.

 In 2018, Angel-in-us released a specialty menu for the spring season, offering beverages made from chocolate blossom.